 - Outside air conditioner unit not functional

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.